view previous online resources

 (send to: firstname.lastname@example.org).
 The email and online submission process is HIGHLY PREFERRED because it makes our process more efficient and saves postage and materials for the artists.
 Hi-Res, professional-quality images will be requested for accepted works upon conclusion of the jury process.
-If suitable images are not provided, the work will not be included in the publication.
+If suitable images are not provided, the work will not be included in the publication nor eligible for awards.

 To send via email: (send to: email@example.com).
-The email should include the artist's full name as subject along with 'INTERNATIONAL DRAWING ANNUAL 8 submission' The images must meet the following specifications:
+The email should include the artist's full name as subject along with 'INTERNATIONAL PAINTING ANNUAL 8 submission' or 'INPA 8 submission'.
+The images must meet the following specifications:

 All entry files (regardless of type or media) must be named with artist's last name (underscore) first name, followed by the entry number as noted on the entry form

 (i.e. Jones_Mike_1.jpg).
 Please DO NOT include any other information in the file name, such as title of work, etc.

 Detail, installation, or alternate view images must include the word 'detail' in the filename (i.e. Jones_Mike_1detail1.jpg).
 If you do NOT include the term DETAIL as part of the filename for any additional, extra, installation, or closeup images supporting your entry these will be counted as additional separate entries and our system will expect a corresponding fee for them.